 Second, empirical studies on coexistence need to move beyond prediction of pairwise species interactions.
-Until recently, empirical implementation of modern coexistence theory for multi-species systems lagged behind theoretical developments.
-For example, multiple papers have shown how ND and RFD could theoretically be calculated for one species versus a community during invasion (Chesson 2008, Carroll et al. 2011) yet very few empirical studies have attempted this approach (Godoy and Levine 2014).
-Moreover, the pairwise competitive interactions among species may be altered, or even reversed, when those species are engaged in intransitive competition (Chesson 2015, Barabás et al. 2016, Gallien et al. 2017), which is known to occur in plant communities (Soliveres et al. 2015, Soliveres and Allan 2018, Ulrich et al. 2018).
-Recent papers have shown how intransitive interactions in the annual plant model can be quantified for multispecies communities and how this affects pairwise estimates of ND and RFD (Godoy et al. 2017, Matías et al. 2018, Stouffer et al. 2018, Godoy 2019).
-Higher-order interactions are known to occur in plant communities (Mayfield and Stouffer 2017) and are predicted to alter the outcome of pairwise competition (Levine et al. 2017, Saavedra et al. 2017, Letten and Stouffer 2019), yet we lack empirical studies illustrating how those higher-order interactions impact ND and RFD or our predictions for coexistence.
 Recently, several authors have expanded modern coexistence theory beyond pairwise comparisons that are the focus of this paper and much empirical work to date.
 Specifically, it has been shown that community-level stabilization and adjusted fitness differences can be used to make predictions about coexistence that are not susceptible to higher-order interactions, intransitivity, and even facilitation (Chesson 2018, Barabás et al. 2018).
 Chesson’s coexistence framework has been a major advance for understanding coexistence among pairs of species, and further application of this framework to multi-species systems should be a priority for the field.

 Supplementary Material